GamePowerX/kekupload-server/docs/api/routes/download.md

 <h2><a href="#">GET ~/d/{id}</a></h2>

 Download an uploaded file.
-See [workflow](../workflow) for more information.
+See <a href="../workflow">workflow</a> for more information.

 ## Params